Research Experience Director

 Amber Mistry is someone who loves to see and learn things from different perspectives, regardless if she's looking far out into the universe or whats at her feet.
 Amber is a current senior at Oxbridge Academy.
 She will be joining Georgia Tech’s Class of ’25 and is looking to major in mechanical engineering.
 Her current research experience includes double stars and RR Lyrae.
 Amber also has experience in computer science with multiple languages.
 In her free time, she loves playing or watching soccer (football), learning random facts, and earning the title of a foodie.

-Sophia Risin is a sophomore at Stanford Online High School and interested in trying to understand the universe from both a philosophical and astrophysical perspective.
-Her current research experience includes the areas of exoplanets and double stars as well as statistics.
-She is also involved as the logistics director for the STEAMpark teen board as well as tutors students locally.
-She is also a National Center for Women and Information Technology certificate of distinction winner and In her free time, she enjoys spending time with friends, going on walks with her dogs, and learning new things.
+Sophia Risin is a student at Stanford Online High School and interested in trying to understand the universe from both a philosophical and astrophysical perspective.
+Her current research experience includes exoplanets, double stars, and photocenter astrometry.
+She also serves as the logistics director for the STEAMpark teen board and tutors students locally.
+She is a National Center for Women and Information Technology certificate of distinction winner and In her free time, she enjoys spending time with friends, going on walks with her dogs, and learning new things.

 Chief Technical Officer